w3f/w3f-education/docs/Rust/section2/alt-data-types.md

    `BlockNumber` as an example.
 This would allow the total number of blocks a network could generate to be much higher than a signed type.

-:::tip Thought exercise: if Polkadot used `u8` for the BlockNumber type, how would the chain run before it overflowed?
+:::tip Thought exercise: if Polkadot used `u8` for the BlockNumber type, how long would the chain run before it overflowed?

 Give it some thought, and pick an answer!
 What would a _smaller_ data type imply for something like